poetic-labs/jwt-mongo-sms/README.md

 * Returns the middleware needed for authenticating server requests.

 ```
-sendLoginCode(phoneNumber: string) : Promise<void>
+sendAuthCode(phoneNumber: string) : Promise<void>
 ```

-* Sends login code via Twilio SMS.
-Upserts auth collection document for `phoneNumber` with new `loginCode` and `loginCodeCreatedAt`.
+* Sends authentication code via Twilio SMS.
+Upserts auth collection document for `phoneNumber` with new `authCode` and `authCodeCreatedAt`.
 NOTE: By default `userCollectionName` and `authCollectionName` are both set to `users`.
 That means if you don't override these settings, this method will insert a user document for you (if it doesn't already exist).
 To avoid this behavior, be sure to create the user document beforehand.

 ```
-verifyLoginCode({ phoneNumber: string, loginCode: string }) : Promise<{ user: Object, authToken: string }>
+verifyAuthCode({ phoneNumber: string, authCode: string }) : Promise<{ user: Object, authToken: string }>
 ```

-* Verifies inputted login code.
-Will throw errors if no auth data is found, no login code has been generated, the compared codes do not match, or if the login code has expired.
+* Verifies inputted authentication code.
+Will throw errors if no auth data is found, no code has been generated, the compared codes do not match, or if the code has expired.
 When verified, the found `user` document and a generated `authToken` are returned.